 “To tackle the renovation we spoke to other people who’d gone through a similar process; we’d never done it before.
 In many ways it turned out to be a guinea pig for building our own house.”

-The new build
+The new build next door to the farmhouse

 Karen and Alan’s new build, however, wasn’t as quick to turn around.
 “It took eight months to secure planning permission.
 It felt like a really long time because we were caring for Karen’s parents and living 40 miles away.”